- How much will my surgery cost?

 - I didn't have any pain after my extraction.
 It's been a few days and now I'm in a lot of pain.

 Every person is unique, and so are their teeth.
-The only way to get an accurate cost for your particular treatment, is to come in for a consultation.
-At your consultation appointment, you will get a detailed breakdown of the fees associated with your procedure as well as an estimate of insurance coverage.
+The only way to get an accurate cost for your particular treatment, is to come in for an examination.
+At your examination appointment, you will get a detailed breakdown of the fees associated with your procedure as well as an estimate of dental insurance coverage.

 Yes!
 We offer general anesthesia, or conscience sedation, to most patients.
-If you are having a large procedure or a small procedure and are very nervous, general anesthesia will provide a comfortable and relaxing experience.
+If you are having a large procedure or a small procedure and are very nervous, general anesthesia will provide you with a more comfortable and relaxing experience.

-Most patients can eat soft, cold food a few hours after their surgery.
+Most patients can eat soft and cold food a few hours after their surgery.
 It is normal to have numbness for a few hours, so it is always a good idea to eat foods that do not require any chewing until all of the numbness wears off.

 Healing times vary depending on the surgery that was performed.
 Additionally, every person heals at different rates as well as every surgery site can heal at a different rate.

-It is common to have bleeding after a dental surgery, especially an extraction of a tooth.
-You will be given gauze to bite down on to place pressure on the surgery site or extraction socket.
+It is common to have bleeding after a dental surgery, especially after an extraction of a tooth.
+You will be provided with gauze to bite down on to place pressure on the surgery site or extraction socket.
 This gauze can be changed every 1-2 hours, or as necessary and will only need to be used for the first day.

 A retainer can be worn again 24 hours after any extraction so long as it is not causing any discomfort.
 In some instances, your retainer may not fit properly after having extractions.
 If this is your case, a visit to your orthodontist for a retainer adjustment will be necessary.

-Some patients require sutures, or stitches, in the surgery sites during healing.
+Some patients require sutures (stitches) in the surgery sites after the procedure.
 Most sutures are made to dissolve after a few days.
 This may be the reason why you are no longer feeling them in your mouth.
 If sutures are still in place at your one week follow up visit, they will be removed.

 For those patients who are having their surgeries under general anesthesia, there are a few things to keep in mind: